Hey-Mr-Buddy/Hand_Gesture_Controlled_PC/README.md

-# Hand Gesture Control SyRED, Text says "PAUSED".
+# Hand Gesture Control, Text says "PAUSED".

 A software-only solution to control your PC mouse using hand gestures via a webcam.
 Built with Python, OpenCV, and MediaPipe.